Βy

 First Aid in a Panic Attack

 Panic attacks are episodes with sudden and large escalation of psychogenic physical manifestations and excessive worry about these symptoms, which emerge with little or no warning.
 They often occur in calm conditions, such as when you lie on your couch, and sometimes ignite for a specific reason, such as the thought that because we are in an elevator you may be in danger.
-Intense physical manifestations in a panic attack, such as tachycardia, shortness of breath or choking and dizziness are then misunderstood as imminent fainting, confusion, blurring and more and lead a person with a crisis to the fear that he may lose his life. or loose his sanity for good.
+The intense physical manifestations in a panic attack, such as tachycardia, feeling short of breath or choking, dizziness misinterpreted as impending fainting, confusion, blurred vision and many more, lead a person with a panic attack to fear that they may be losing their life or their sanity.

-Fear of the next crisis predisposes to avoiding the conditions in which it originally manifested
+Fear of the fear of the next crisis predisposes to avoiding the condition in which it occurred.

-There is, however, first aid for these panic attacks that can alleviate the symptoms if properly applied.
+There are, however, some first aid for panic attacks that can relieve the symptoms.
 Their common denominator of the first aid measures is to recover our self-control, for example on our breathing and our attention.

 1. Remember that it will pass